Our Lady of Light Church, Chennai: Location

 The church is located in Mylapore local of Chennai and at the time it was built, this part of Mylapore is believed to have been a thick forest.
 Thus the church gets its local name in Tamil as "Kaatu Kovil" (காட்டுக் கோவில்) (Jungle Temple).
 It is located about 1.5 km from the Santhome Basilica where Apostle of Jesus Saint Thomas is buried.
 Although now a bustling locale, it is believed that this area could have been covered with mangroves in the early days.
 The road leading to the church is now named as Luz Church road after the church itself.

+the tetragrammaton is visible on the main facade at a height of about 6 meters.

 Architecture

 The existing structure at Luz was built by the Portuguese in 1516.
 The architecture of the building consists of patterns of Gothic arches, Baroque ornamentation compounded with classical European style.
 The altars are gilded with silver and gold leaves and the ceilings with powder blue fresco paintings.
 The building plan resembles the Portuguese style in more than one way.
 Luz church represents one of the many attempts made by these people to leave their identity in far-off places.
 The foundation stone of this church is considered to be one of the oldest European monuments in India.